SolaceProducts/pubsubplus-go-client/test/README.md

 ### OAuth
 OAuth tests can be run when using testcontainers by exporting the variable OAUTH_TEST_IMAGE with a valid OAuth server image.

+### Cache
+Cache tests can be run when using testcaontainers by exporting the variables:
+- PUBSUB_CACHE_HOSTNAME=<name of cache instance>
+- PUBSUB_CACHE_SUPSECT_HOSTNAME=<name of suspect cache instance>
+- PUBSUB_CACHE_TEST_IMAGE=<name of docker image for cache instances>
+- PUBSUB_CACHEPROXY_TEST_IMAGE=<name of docker image for cahce proxy instances>
+These environment variables are used to create and destroy the various docker containers that are required for testing.
+Modifying these variables after they have been used to create containers will lead to undefined behaviour and should not be done.
+Populating these variables after executing a test command should not be expected to cause the containers to be created partway through the tests, and will lead to undefined behaviour.
+PUBSUB_CACHE_HOSTNAME, PUBSUB_CACHE_SUPSECT_HOSTNAME, and PUBSUB_CACHE_TEST_IMAGE are all necessary to run cache tests.
+PUBSUB_CACHE_HOSTNAME, and PUBSUB_CACHEPROXY_TEST_IMAGE are all necessary to run cache proxy tests.
+For tests that use both cache and cache proxy, all four variables are needed.
+Cache suspect is just a specfially configured cache instance, so tests that use suspect cache have the same requirements as those that use cache.
+The docker images for cache and suspect cache instances are the same.
+The docker images for cache and cache proxy are distinct.
+The cache docker image is proprietary and can only be gotten through a purchased product key.
+The docker image for cache proxy is proprietary, for internal use only, and not available to the general public.

+### Running the tests from inside a docker container
+To run the tests from inside a docker container, the TEST_FOLDER variable inside the container must be set to the absolute path of the parent directory of the fixtures directory in your mounted Go API clone.
+This will allow docker-compose to find the fixtures directory, which it must resolve to stand up the containers for the broker, and others.

 ## Generated SEMPv2 client
 In addition to the above generated code, we generate a SEMPv2 client based on the SEMPv2 spec using the [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) that is used in tests in order to configure remote resources.
 To generate the SEMPv2 client, Docker must be installed.
 Navigate to `./test/sempclient` and run `go generate`.
 This will generate the config, action and monitor APIs.
 See `./test/sempclient/semp-client.go` for the various generate directives.